ansondevs/simple_recipes_site/README.md

 It demostrate using HTML5 and CSS.

-This project is self-taught and built it all by myself(Anson)
+This project is self-taught and built it all by myself.